No red carpet for 'Batman v Superman' London premiere after Brussels attacks

-March 22 (Reuters) - Movie studio Warner Bros said it will go ahead with Tuesday’s London premiere of “Batman v.
-Superman: Dawn of Justice,” its new superhero movie but skip a red carpet and press interviews out of respect for the victims of the Brussels attacks.
+(Reuters) - Movie studio Warner Bros went ahead with Tuesday’s London premiere of “Batman v.
+Superman: Dawn of Justice,” its new superhero movie, but skipped the traditional red carpet press interviews following the attacks in Brussels.

 “Our hearts go out to the victims of recent terrorist attacks, their families and the communities impacted around the world.
 Rather than yield to terror, we’ve decided to join the film’s fans and move forward with the London premiere of ‘Batman v.
 Superman’ this evening,” Warner Bros. said in a statement.